What is Pelvic Pain?

 How do i get diagnosed?

 If your pelvic pain can’t be managed on your own, your doctor may commission one or more tests to help determine the cause.
-Tests your doctor might recommend to assess pelvic pain include:
+Tests your doctor might recommend to assess the pain include:

 - Pelvic exam – your doctor manually feels around your pelvis for abnormalities.